 As we continue to find more books for 8th graders, we will add to this list.
 If you have any 8th grade book recommendations, please comment as we would love to hear them!

-Tip: Another fun way to incorporate these books into your homeschool is to have the kids write in a journal about the books.
-They can tell their thoughts on the story, how they felt about the stories, and more.
+Tip: Another fun way to incorporate these 8th grade reading list books into your homeschool is to have the kids write in a journal about the books.
+They can tell their thoughts on the story, how they feel about the stories and more.

 The Absolutely True Diary of a Part-Time Indian